barnabytprowe/great3-public/README.md

 galaxy population of the cuts imposed on galaxies in GREAT3.
 It allows for successive imposition of cuts, and plots histograms of properties like ellipticity, size, etc. after each cut is imposed.

+4. `test_bmode_noise.py` is a script that investigated the use of B-mode only galaxy intrinsic shape noise in the GREAT3 simulations, designed to improve the sensitivity of metrics based on the E-mode aperture mass dispersion signal.

 All of these are documented, and users should be able to run them if they have the galaxy data used for GREAT3 simulations.